blumenthaler/Bar-Talk/notes.md

 To Do:

 - scope method with a corresponding show page; NEEDS to query DB
-    - user with most recipes
+    - *user with most recipes*
     - recipe with most comments?
     - spirit with most recipes/cocktails?
     - cocktails with most recipes?
     - users/recipes/cocktails with most comments?

-- verify that my validations for new form are valid(?)
-    - using flash instead of logic in view
-    - I do not want to render :new; path becomes recipes/new, so my nested new route (cocktails#new) is gone
-    - Therefore I redirect instead of render :new, so I must use flash for validations
-    - is that^ okay?
+- add comments functionality (optional)

+- add a layout (kind of optional, not really)

 - refactor from start to end point
     - The application is pretty DRY